Frequently Asked Questions

 • Cut, add a watermark, an intro/outro to your videos directly from the web interface using the PeerTube studio

-• Upload a new version of the video if your administrator enabled this setting
+• Upload a new version of the video (this option must be enabled by your administrator)

 • Live streaming